Johnson Naylor, London

 I showcased my first collection at Top Drawer and won an award in the 'Spotted' Awards which showcases new up and coming designers to watch.
 It was a wonderful start but then a few months later the country went into lockdown.
 I wasn't going to let this deter me so I focussed on raising my profile on social media and selling online.

-Post pandemic I've exhibited at The Other Art Fair in London, was shortlisted in Women in Art Prize 2023, the Winner Merit Award at Hampstead Art Fair and regularly exhibit in the UK, Ireland and in my home country NZ in October and November 2023.
+Post pandemic I've exhibited at The Other Art Fair in London, was shortlisted in Women in Art Prize 2023, Merit Award Winner at Hampstead Art Fair and regularly exhibit in the UK, Ireland and in my home country NZ in October and November 2023.

 I'm continually reimagining the world in my abstract interpretations, reducing the visible world into shapes, colours and patterns.
 Music plays a big part and can influence the way I paint or draw, rhythmically it sets a pace and I visualise colour vibrations.